chrisguest75/sql_examples/04_sqlite_prisma/README.md

 TODO:

+* Get images and insert as binary data.
 * Add turn verbose on or not for logging.
 * Spawn time as seconds.
 * React page to render queries